Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 66 hits with 19 doubles, two triples, five home runs, 22 walks and 23 RBI.
-He's also stolen three bases.
+- Alex Verdugo has recorded 66 hits with 19 doubles, two triples, five home runs and 23 walks.
+He has driven in 24 runs with three stolen bases.

 Verdugo Recent Games